DataTalksClub/stock-markets-analytics-zoomcamp/projects/README.md

 2) Data Sources (up to 4 points)
     * [ ] **(1 point) Use the data sources and the features from the lectures.**
     * [ ] (1 point) 20+ new features with their description in the data sources section (+10% volume).
-    * [ ] (1 point) New datasource is introduced - not YFinance, Fred (e.g., paid data, web scraping, alternative free data provider with unique features, etc.).
+    * [ ] (1 point) New data source is introduced - not YFinance, FRED (e.g., paid data, web scraping, alternative free data provider with unique features, etc.).
     * [ ] (1 point) Large dataset with >1 million of records.

 3) Data Transformations + EDA (up to 3 points)